richardsondx/richardsondx/README.md

 ## Hi there 👋

 I usually build apps with Next.js + Tailwindcss + ShadcnUI.
-But I've also worked with Ruby on Rails:
+But I've also worked with Ruby on Rails for +12 years:
 - 🔭 I’m currently working on
 ▶️ [GitGlance](https://gitglance.co) | ▶️ [CheckMate ♟️](https://github.com/richardsondx/checkmate)
 - ✨ Other Projects I built: